Opening sessions

 Open from web interface

-Alternatively, you can also open Jupyter notebook sessions from the REANA web interface by going through a list of your workflows and clicking on the vertical ellipsis menu on the right-hand-side and selecting "Open Jupyter Notebook":
+Alternatively, you can also open Jupyter notebook sessions from the REANA web interface by going through a list of your workflows, clicking on the vertical ellipsis menu on the right-hand-side, and selecting "Open Jupyter Notebook":

 ui-open-session